 Dead cells and tissues that are not cleansed by your body are another possible cause of a dental abscess.
 Dead cells and cellular waste should be removed from your body every day.
 However, an ability of the body (cleansing system) to remove toxins from the tooth or around infected tooth which is hampered will cause toxic disposal is also troubled.

 The abscess is caused by external substances in the mouth.
 It also is caused by dead tissues which enter through the gum pocket into the area under the root of your tooth or into the tissue of a tooth that was once-protected.
 For you who are healthy, the abscess can be easily cured.
 However, you need more help if you have a health problem or are in poor health condition.
 Take care of yourself and visit your dentist.
-Try the medicine for the tooth infection.

 I. Over-The-Counter Analgesic and Tooth Infection